capac/crm_app/README.rst

 * Make sure on first run that PostgreSQL user and database are created without issue.
 * Gracefully halt retrieval of remote emails if internet connection isn't avaiable.
-* Add unitesting for code checking
+* Add unit testing for code checking.
-* Add a log parser and log file for debugging purposes
+* Add a log parser and log file for debugging purposes.
 * Use a dropdown menu at 'Property ID' to search for properties in main window.